RaVeR76/My-Vinyl-Answer/README.md

 Solution for this bug within a bug was to enclose each page in the pages folder within a div with a container class, which I did and everything looks cool again :)

 * **Verdict**
-ALl looks good and the navigation bar looks perfect.
+All looks good and the navigation bar looks perfect.

 ### **URL Avin A Laff**